Our independent research projects and impartial reviews are funded in part by affiliate commissions, at no extra cost to our readers.

 Although more studies on this subject are necessary, the current evidence says it does.

 A study from the Therapeutic Advances in Urology found that acoustic therapy for ED is a revolutionary treatment for this sexual dysfunction (2).
 The treatment is especially significant as most therapies for ED rely on inhibiting PDE5.
 As you’re aware, PDE5 inhibitors increase nitric oxide in the body and allow more blood to flow to the penis.

 The study found that treatment leads to clinical improvement in subjective erectile function and penile hemodynamics.
 Not only effective, but acoustic wave therapy is tolerable and induces no adverse reactions.

 The main advantage of the therapy, according to the study, is the ability to improve erectile function without additional pharmacotherapy.

 Additionally, studies show that response to shockwave therapy wanes gradually over time, and after two years, about half of the patients still maintain their erectile function (3).

-Besides the fact that acoustic wave therapy for ED is the safe, harmless, and repeatable treatment for the common sexual dysfunction, the length of disease duration doesn’t negatively influence treatment results (4).
+Besides the fact that acoustic wave therapy for ED is a safe, harmless, and repeatable treatment for common sexual dysfunction, the length of disease duration doesn’t negatively influence treatment results (4).
 Therefore, the therapy could be helpful even for those men who have been struggling with ED for many years.

 Most studies explored the effectiveness of acoustic wave therapy as an alternative to PDE5 inhibitors.
 Still, scientists also stress the importance of exploring the combination of the two in the treatment of ED (5).